LinChen-65/linchen/_pages/about.md

 I am currently a PhD candidate and HKPFS awardee at the Hong Kong University of Science and Technology (HKUST) advised by [Prof. Pan Hui](https://en.wikipedia.org/wiki/Pan_Hui).
 Previously, I was a visiting researcher at Tsinghua University, advised by [Prof. Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/), and a visiting researcher at Knowledge Lab, University of Chicago, advised by [Prof. James Evans](https://sociology.uchicago.edu/directory/james-evans).

+I am actively looking for a PostDoc position starting after Jan 2025.
+Please email me if you are interested in my profile!

 # Research Interest
 My research interests lie in data science, urban science, computational social science, and graph neural networks.
 Currently, I mainly focus on human mobility networks, urban inequality, segregation, and urban resilience.

 # News
-- [May 2024] Our work, **Large Language Model-driven Meta-structure Discovery in Heterogeneous Information Network**, is accepted to [KDD'24](https://kdd2024.kdd.org/), Barcelona!
-Our [preprint version](https://arxiv.org/abs/2402.11518) is also available.
+- [Aug 2024] Our work, **Large Language Model-driven Meta-structure Discovery in Heterogeneous Information Network**, is published in [KDD'24](https://doi.org/10.1145/3637528.3671965).
-- [May 2024] Our work, **VulnerabilityMap: An Open Framework for Mapping Vulnerability among Urban Disadvantaged Populations in the United States**, is accepted to [IJCAI'24 - AI for Social Good track](https://ijcai24.org/call-for-papers-and-projects-ai-and-social-good/)!
-Looking forward to visit Jeju Island~
+- [Aug 2024] Our work, **VulnerabilityMap: An Open Framework for Mapping Vulnerability among Urban Disadvantaged Populations in the United States**, is published in [IJCAI'24](https://www.ijcai.org/proceedings/2024/0797.pdf).
 - [Apr 2024] I am admitted to the Summer Institute of Computational Social Science at UPenn ([SICSS-Penn](https://sicss.io/2024/penn/))!
 - [Apr 2024] Our submission on mobility network resilience is accepted to [IC2S2'24](https://ic2s2-2024.org/) in Philadelphia!
 - [Jan 2024] Our work, **Counterfactual mobility network embedding reveals prevalent accessibility gaps in U.S. cities**, is published in [Nature Humanities and Social Sciences Communications](https://doi.org/10.1057/s41599-023-02570-5).